katrin-ibrahim/Data-Analysis-of-Egyptian-Movies/README.md

 # Data Analysis of Egyptian Movies
-**To access the front-end
+**To access the front-end:**

 - git clone repo
-- git checkout front-end
+- open folder in vscode or any ide of your choice
+- open a new terminal , and type the following :
   - cd client
   - npm install
   - npm start

 **Brief about project:**
 - The project targets the textual analysis of Egyptian movie plot